So, you’ve decided to grow a vegetable garden but aren’t sure where to start? Read on to learn more about how to start a vegetable garden.

 You’ll want to check on your garden frequently, making sure that it has sufficient water and no weeds or other problems.
 To help cut down on the growth of weeds and help retain moisture, add plenty of mulch to the garden.
 Checking your garden often will also ensure that crops get picked once matured.
 Frequent picking helps increase production and extends the harvest season.

-Starting a vegetable garden is not that difficult or demanding as long as the proper care and maintenance is provided.
+Starting a vegetable garden is not that difficult or demanding as long as the proper care and maintenance are provided.
 There is a great sense of pride in knowing that you have grown your own vegetables that can be shared with family and friends each year; and once they have tasted the sweet, home-grown fruits of your labor, they will be proud as well.